 However, the promoter group has said you'll be able to use existing USB-C cables, so that's one bonus.

-The problem with all these standards is that the actual USB-C port look identical on all devices and cables.
+The problem with all these standards is that the actual USB-C port looks identical on all devices and cables.
 So, to avoid disappointment, check the specifications and confirm the speed of the connector before buying a device.

 Cables can also be confusing because while they all look the same there are some variances that affect capabilities.
 If you want to power a device then you’ll need to ensure that the cable supports USB Power Delivery, and for HDMI, MHL or DisplayPort video you’ll need a USB-C cable with Alternative-Mode functionality.